scenerystack/community/docs/reference/api/sim/OopsDialog.md

 ## Overview

 OopsDialog is displayed when some limitation of the simulation is encountered.
-So named because the messages typically begin with 'Oops!', so that's how people referred to it.
+So named because the message typically begins with 'Oops!', so that's how people referred to it.
 See https://github.com/phetsims/equality-explorer/issues/48

 @author Chris Malley (PixelZoom, Inc.)